The quantum Newman-Moore model in a longitudinal field: Proof of

 \section{Proof of $M_z=-1/3$}

 { }

 In this Appendix we study the magnetization plateaus of the classical TPMz for system sizes $N = 3P \times 3Q$ (with PBC) and for $k\in [-3J, 0]$.

-The minima of \er{TPMz} for $k\in [-3J, 0]$ are obtained from configurations that minimize all plaquettes of the TPM and have the lowest (i.e., most negative) magnetization.
+The minima of \er{TPMz} for $k\in [-3J, 0]$ are obtained from configurations that minimize collectively the plaquettes of the TPM and have the lowest (i.e., most negative) magnetization.
+For the $N = 3P \times 3Q$ system sizes, all plaquette terms are simultaneously minimized and so the frustration effects are also trivialized.
 Obtaining these becomes a tiling problem.
 Consider dividing the $N = 3P \times 3Q$ lattice into $P \times Q$ contiguous blocks of size $3 \times 3$.
 In isolation, each of these blocks is a TPMz with open boundary conditions (OBC), where the interaction energy is only in the four plaquettes fully contained in the block.
-Such $3 \times 3$ OBC TPMz has $2^5$ possible ground state configurations with no excited plaquettes: one of these has magnetization density $1$, one magnetisation density $7/9$, one $5/9$, three $1/3$, seven $1/9$, eleven $-1/9$, seven $-1/3$, and one $-5/9$.
+Such $3 \times 3$ OBC TPMz has $2^5$ possible ground state configurations with no excited plaquettes for its ground states: one of these has magnetization density $1$, one magnetization density $7/9$, one $5/9$, three $1/3$, seven $1/9$, eleven $-1/9$, seven $-1/3$, and one $-5/9$.
 We obtain a ground state of the $N = 3P \times 3Q$ system by tiling the space with these $3 \times 3$ configurations, where the matching rule is that the plaquettes straddling the junctures of the tiles also need to be unexcited.
 This severely restricts which tiles are relevant for the tiling.
 Specifically, the tile with magnetization $-5/9$ cannot be used to cover the space on its own without giving rise to excited plaquettes, and to make it ``tilable'' it has to be ``screened'' by 2 tiles with magnetization higher than $-1/3$, thus giving rise to a total magnetization larger than $-1/3$.
 In contrast, three of the seven tiles with magnetization $-1/3$, specifically the arrangement of Fig.~\ref{fig:tiles}(k) and its two translation invariant partners, can be used to periodically cover the space, giving rise to the threefold-degenerate minima of the TPMz for $k \rightarrow 0^-$, cf.\ Fig.~\ref{fig:plateaus6and9}.

 The approach above can be similarly applied to the $k=-3J$ point.
 In this limit, similar arguments show that the ground states with the highest magnetization are the translationally symmetric ones of Fig.~\ref{fig:tiles}k, too.
 The argument concerns finding the tiles that lead to the fully packed configurations of trimers for the $3\times 3$ blocks for $k \rightarrow -3J^+$, cf. Sec.~\ref{k=-3J}.